 "You're not Dean.
 Not anymore."
 Sam said quietly.
 He had enough of this and he was exhausted.
 Walking over to his bed, he grabbed the can of salt next to it and started towards the demon, shaking the can.

 The demon looked up and finally looked a little shocked.
 Sam stepped closer and started spraying the salt over the demon.
 It screamed and stumbled backwards towards the door, clutching at its face.

 "What the hell Sam!
 Stop it!"

-Every fiber in Sam's being was telling him to stop when he heard Dean's voice call out in pain.
+Everything inside of Sam was telling him to stop when he heard Dean's voice call out in pain.
 But it was in pain because of salt.
 It was in pain because it wasn't Dean, but a demon.

 Sam reached over to break the salt line with his boot and pushed the demon outside.
 He then quickly bent down and re-connected it just as the demon was trying to run back in.

 They stood up at the same time, staring daggers at one another.